samuelim01/tp/docs/DeveloperGuide.md

 #### Benefits
 We understand that our users may assign dietary requirements with the same name but different case.
-This enhancement will enforce case-insensitivity for the input of dietary requirements, so as to prevent duplicate dietary requirements from being added to WedLog.
+This enhancement will enforce case-insensitivity for the input of dietary requirements, to prevent duplicate dietary requirements from being added to WedLog.

 #### Implementation
 The implementation of this enhancement will be done in the `DietaryRequirement` class.
 By storing dietary requirements in lowercase, we can ensure that duplicate